SMS opt in – why SMS consent is important

 2. Provide the link to the terms and conditions

 A user should tick “I agree to the Terms and Conditions” to receive messages from you.
 Ensure that you provide a link to the corresponding terms and conditions page.
-However, its not your fault if the customer doesn’t read it in details.
+However, it's not your fault if the customer doesn’t read it in detail.

 3. Set expectations